Passive aggression is one of the four modes of communication, comprising:

 Her: Good.
 Okay?
 Happy?
 Happy? <- fake friendliness

-When a passive aggressive is confronted on a sloppy task, he accuses back.
-For example, he could undermine the decision for the task saying it made no sense.
+When a passive-aggressive is confronted about his sloppy execution, he sometimes accuses back.
+For example, he could undermine the decision for the task, saying it made no sense.

 Of course, they don’t realize they should have said that before the event.